 The subsurface conditions shown on the borehole reports represent conditions at the specific boring locations at the times they were drilled.
 Variations may occur between and beyond the borings.
 The stratification lines shown on the appended Borehole Reports represent the approximate locations of changes in soil and bedrock types.
-The actual transitions between materials are usually gradual.
+The actual transition between materials is usually gradual.
 Based on the borings and laboratory test results, the subsurface conditions at this project site can be generalized as follows.